September 28 is World Rabies Day.

-WHO has posted a detailed fact sheet about rabies on their web site.
-We encourage all our clients to learn more about this deadly, but vaccine-preventable disease.
+The Centers for Disease Control and Prevention has an informative page about rabies on their website.
+We encourage all our clients to visit the page and learn more about how to protect themselves and their families from this deadly, but vaccine-preventable disease.

 In Indiana, all dogs, cats, and ferrets three months of age and older must be vaccinated against rabies by a licensed veterinarian.
 After their initial vaccine, dogs and cats receive boosters according to the vaccine manufacturer’s recommendations.
 Although there are rabies vaccines for dogs and cats that specify annual boosters, more often only the first booster is due after 12 months, with remaining boosters due every three years after that.

 Besides risking your pet’s and your family’s health, keeping a dog six months old or older that has not received a rabies vaccination is against the law.
 For complete information about Indiana’s laws concerning rabies vaccines, visit the state web site.